 - Georgetown provides a good early-season test.
 The Hoyas are the defending Big East regular season and tournament champions.
 They fell to Wake Forest on penalty kicks in the NCAA Tournament.

-- Central Connecticut (Aug.
-30) and Sacred Heart (Oct.
-24) are the two in-state opponents that will visit Reese Stadium.
+- Sacred Heart (Oct.
+24) is the only in-state opponent that will visit Reese Stadium.